Veljko Batrović

-Veljko Batrović (Вељко Батровић, born 5 March 1994) is a Montenegrin professional footballer who plays as an attacking midfielder for Montenegrin First League club Mornar.
+Veljko Batrović (Вељко Батровић, born 5 March 1994) is a Montenegrin professional footballer who most recently played as an attacking midfielder for Montenegrin First League club Mornar.

 Club career

 Born in Podgorica, son of a former Partizan player Zoran Batrović, he went through many youth football systems including local FK Bubamara Revita, FK Partizan and FK Mogren before making his professional debut with FK Zeta in the 2010–11 Montenegrin First League.

 Widzew Łódź

 On January 28, 2012, he signed a three-and-a-half-year contract with Widzew Łódź in Poland.

 On 8 April 2013, he scored his first goal of his professional career against Polonia Warsaw.

 Etar

 On 17 January 2018, Batrović joined the Bulgarian First League team Etar Veliko Tarnovo.

 Septemvri Sofia

 Batrović signed a one-and-a-half-year contract with Bulgarian Second League team Septemvri Sofia in February 2020.

 International career

 Batrović made his debut for Montenegro U21 on 10 September 2013, in a 3–2 win against Romania.